SmileyLlama: Modifying Large Language Models for Directed Chemical Space Exploration: Results

-In Table \ref{tab:properties_specification} we show the average percentage of valid, distinct SMILES strings generated for a complete panel of families of tasks.
-This benchmark is distinct from other conditional molecule generation benchmarks\cite{mol-gen-gpt0, yu2024llasmol} in that we are testing SmileyLlama's ability to robustly generate molecules with properties in value ranges rather than molecules with a property of a specific value.
-This is for the reason of what is of interest to medicinal chemistry; many of the "rules of thumb", such as counting the number of Lipinski violations or number of hydrogen bond donors and acceptors, are based on value ranges during chemical exploration.
+In Table \ref{tab:properties_specification} we show the average percentage of valid, distinct SMILES strings generated for a complete panel of of molecular property tasks with SFT.
+This benchmark is distinct from other conditional molecule generation benchmarks\cite{yu2024llasmol} in that we are testing SmileyLlama's ability to robustly generate molecules with properties in value ranges rather than a specific value.
+This is of interest to medicinal chemists where numerical ranges of Lipinski violations or hydrogen bond donors and acceptors (and others) are used during chemical exploration.
 Additionally, LLMs tend to struggle with numbers which have many degrees of precision and must be split into several tokens\cite{schwartz-etal-2024-numerologic}.
 Hence we did not represent this category in the prompt during training.

+Overall SmileyLlama model does very well on tasks on which it was trained through the engineered prompt, especially when contrasted with the model resulting from the "prompt ablation" experiment in Table \ref{tab:properties_specification}.
+We note that one has a choice to use SmileyLlama using lower temperatures at inference that can improve the SFT predictions further.
+Although all individual properties were present in training, some were represented less frequently, such as the Lipinski Rule of-5, the presence of a macrocycle, and some categories of warhead-related SMARTS and